 Your number one task is to analyze last year’s statistics and learn from them.

-Understanding the success or failure of your campaigns can help you create better campaigns this year.
-Analyzing data can also show you more ways to meet your customers’ needs.
+Understanding the success or failure of your marketing campaigns can help you create better campaigns this year.
+Analyzing data can also show you more ways to meet your holiday shoppers’ needs.

-Here are some examples of questions you should ask when reviewing last year’s data:
+Here are some examples of the kind of questions you should ask when reviewing last year’s data:

 - What was your most popular product?

-- Which traffic source was the most popular, and most profitable?
+- Which traffic source was the most popular, and which was the most profitable?

 - How much total revenue did you earn during this time period?